zorrofox/aws-serverless-config-rules-workshop/Workshop-Rules/1-Introduction-to-Config-Rules/README.md

 Next we will enable AWS Config and create your first Config Rule so that this Lambda function is executed whenever configuration changes occur for your security groups.

 ## Enabling AWS Config
 If you have never used the AWS Config Service, you will first need to enable it.
-Follow [these steps to enable AWS Config](http://docs.aws.amazon.com/config/latest/developerguide/gs-console.html), be sure you enable config within the appropriate region for this workshop: [eu-west-1/Ireland](https://eu-west-1.console.aws.amazon.com/config/home?region=eu-west-1).
+Follow [these steps to enable AWS Config](http://docs.aws.amazon.com/config/latest/developerguide/gs-console.html), be sure you enable config within the appropriate region for this workshop: [config console](https://console.aws.amazon.com/config/home).

 ## Creating a Config Rule
 1. On the AWS Config console home page, choose **Rules**, then **+Add Rule**:

 ![Add Rule](Images/Add-Rule.png)

 2. Here, you'll see many available Config Rules that AWS has created and will manage for you, called Managed  Rules.
 For this workshop we will be creating Custom Rules.
 Choose **+Custom Rule**: